sonetto104/CIPP4-PRegan/README.md

 - Is the content relevant?

-This content is ultimately frivolous, but there I do believe there is a genuine desire for discussion among musicians, and in the Instagram age, what's not to enjoy about the press campaigns of our favourite stars?
+This content is ultimately frivolous, but I do believe there is a genuine desire for discussion among musicians, and in the Instagram age, what's not to enjoy about the press campaigns of our favourite stars?

 - Must Have
 The project must have: